The SN 2023ixf Progenitor in M101: I. Infrared Variability: Acknowledgments

 UKIRT is owned by the University of Hawaii (UH) and operated by the UH Institute for Astronomy.
 When the data used here were obtained, UKIRT was operated by the Joint Astronomy Centre on behalf of the Science and Technology Facilities Council of the U.K.

 T.S. is supported by the NKFIH/OTKA grant FK-134432 of the National Research, Development and Innovation (NRDI) Office of Hungary, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the New National Excellence Program (UNKP-22-5) of the Ministry for Culture and Innovation from the source of the NRDI Fund, Hungary.
-S.S. and D.A.V.-T. acknowledge support from UNAM-PAPIIT program IA108422.
+S.S. and D.A.V.-T. acknowledge support from UNAM-PAPIIT program IA104822.
+S.H.C. acknowledges support from the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2021R1C1C2003511) and the Korea Astronomy and Space Science Institute under R\&D program (Project No. 2023-1-860-02) supervised by the Ministry of Science and ICT.

 \facilities{{\sl Spitzer}, HST, UKIRT, Gemini North, MMT}

 \software{\texttt{numpy} \citep{numpy}, \texttt{scipy} \citep{scipy}, \texttt{astropy} \citep{astropy}, \texttt{matplotlib} \citep{matplotlib}, \texttt{NIFTy} \citep{Selig-2013}}